DanielBMarkham/Info-Ops/manuscript/chapter1.md

 "It'm in TOGA, huh?"

 Now we get a view into the senior copilot's thinking.
 TOGA is takeoff configuration: slow airspeed, nose up, full takeoff power.
 He wants to get the hell out of Dodge.
-But that configuation only works at ground level.
+But that configuration only works at ground level.
 At the highest the plane can fly, if you point the nose up like that, no matter how much power you have, the plane is coming down out of the sky.

 They call this area of flight "coffin corner", and for good reason.
 You are very limited on the things you can do that work.
 Turning the engines completely back to idle and pointing the nose down a bit is probably the best move, but even then you have to be really careful you don't overspeed the airframe.